Benthic Observation Survey System

 Background: The diverse array of groundfish species, including rockfishes (genus Sebastes), and Lingcod (Ophiodon elongatus), are some of the most important species of fishes for commercial and recreational fisheries along the U.S. West Coast.
 These species have typically been managed using data obtained by trawl gear; however, trawling is conducted in low-relief habitats to avoid gear loss and avoids high-relief rocky habitats that many groundfish species prefer.
 It is therefore important that new fish survey techniques be developed to reach these deep, rocky reef areas.
 While more sophisticated techniques such as Human Operated Vehicles (HOV) or Remotely Operated Vehicles (ROV) can effectively survey rocky habitat, these tools are relatively expensive and logistically difficult to use.
 Video lander tools have been gaining traction as an effective means to survey rocky habitat and have been increasingly used in both tropical and temperate ecosystems.
 Landers are easily deployed from vessels of varying sizes and can cover large spatial areas.
 In 2012, the rotating Lander was built by Marine Applied Research and Exploration and conducted over 1000 visual surveys between 2013 and 2015.

-In 2018, a final version of the BOSS was completed with 4 sets of stereo-paired, HD-prosumer cameras, Deep Sea Power and Light (DSPL) LED lights, DSPL down camera, and a load-bearing fiberoptic cable.
-The BOSS has a maximum depth of operation at 400 m.
-In Fall 2018, we spent 24 days at sea surveying the California coast.
+After the final version of the BOSS was completed in 2018, we spent 24 days at sea surveying the California coast in Fall 2018.
 We conducted 420 surveys and collected 30 hours of video.
 For more highlights, check out our blog post!

 Check out these photos of the BOSS development and testing